Norton Common Burial Ground

 In 1825, the town of Norton voted to appropriate money for fencing

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Colonial Era.

 Location.
 41° 57.419′ N, 71° 12.476′ W. Marker is in Norton, Massachusetts, in Bristol County.
 Marker is on Olympia Street, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Norton MA 02766, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Stony Brook (approx. 1.1 miles away); Site of First Church in Norton (approx. 1.3 miles away); Angell Park (approx. 3.4 miles away); LaSalette Seminary (approx. 3˝ miles away); Major Thomas J. Deegan Memorial Bridge (approx. 3˝ miles away); Everett Southworth Horton (approx. 3˝ miles away); Solomon Family Burial Ground (approx. 3˝ miles away); Veterans Memorial Common (approx. 3.9 miles away).
 Touch for a list and map of all markers in Norton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 16, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 542 times since then.
+It was originally submitted on June 16, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 560 times since then and 6 times this year.
 Photos: 1, 2. submitted on June 16, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.